roopa-ramanujam/iw2018/index.md

 - 2352 reviews about male-directed films

 - 653 reviews about male-starring films
-- 1305 reviews about femlae-starring films
+- 1305 reviews about female-starring films

 The reviews were divided into 8 subsets:
 - Female critic reviews about female starring films (FcFa)